wissemsghaier/devsecops-tools/README.md

 Why choose this tool?
 Trivy helps ensure container security by scanning images and configurations for vulnerabilities, improving overall security posture.

+## Docker-compose of Sonarqube

+version: '3'

+services:
+  trivy:
+    image: aquasec/trivy:latest
+    container_name: trivy
+    entrypoint: ["trivy"]
+    volumes:
+      - trivy_cache:/root/.cache/trivy
+    networks:
+      - devsecops

+volumes:
+  trivy_cache:

+networks:
+  devsecops:
+    driver: bridge

+## Explication Docker Compose Configuration

+This section explains the configuration of the Docker Compose file for setting up Trivy.

+### Version

+- **version: '3'**
+  Specifies the version of the Docker Compose file format.
+Version `3` is compatible with Docker Engine 1.13.0 and later and supports features such as defining services, networks, and volumes.

+### Services

+This section defines the services that make up your application.
+Each service represents a container that Docker Compose will manage.

+#### trivy

+- **image**: `aquasec/trivy:latest`
+  Specifies the Docker image to use for this service. `aquasec/trivy:latest` pulls the latest version of the Trivy image from Docker Hub.
+Trivy is a security scanner for container images.

+- **container_name**: `trivy`
+  Assigns a custom name (`trivy`) to the container for easier reference and management.

+- **entrypoint**: `[ "trivy" ]`
+  Sets the entrypoint of the container.
+The `trivy` command will be executed when the container starts, overriding the default entrypoint specified in the Docker image.

+- **volumes**:
+  - `trivy_cache:/root/.cache/trivy`
+    Defines a volume mapping.
+It mounts the `trivy_cache` volume to the `/root/.cache/trivy` directory in the container.
+This volume is used to persist Trivy’s cache data, which improves performance by avoiding repeated scans.

+- **networks**:
+  - `devsecops`
+    Connects the container to the `devsecops` network.

+### Volumes

+This section defines the named volumes that are used to persist data or share data between containers.

+- **trivy_cache**
+  A named volume used by the `trivy` service.
+It is used to store Trivy’s cache data, ensuring that this data persists across container restarts and is not lost when the container is stopped or removed.

+### Networks

+This section defines the networks used to enable communication between containers.

+- **devsecops**:
+  - **driver**: `bridge`
+    Creates a custom network with the `bridge` driver, allowing containers to communicate with each other over this network.

 # Kubernetes